-- CDP Cloudera Manager must be installed and running. - CDP Private Cloud must be installed and running.
-See Installing on OpenShift and Installing on ECS for more details. - An environment must have been registered with Management Console on the private cloud.
-See CDP Private Cloud Environments for more details. - In addition to the general requirements, CDW also has the following minimum memory, storage, and hardware requirements for each worker node using the standard resource mode:
+- · must be installed and running. - must be installed and running.
+See Installing on OpenShift and Installing on ECS for more details. - An environment must have been registered with on the .
+See Environments for more details. - In addition to the general requirements, also has the following minimum memory, storage, and hardware requirements for each worker node using the standard resource mode:

 Component Low resource mode deployment

 Nodes 4

 CPU 4

 Memory 48 GB

 Storage 3 x 100 GB (SATA) or 2 x 200 GB (SATA)

-Network Bandwidth 1 GB/s guaranteed bandwidth to every CDP Private Cloud Base node
+Network Bandwidth 1 GB/s guaranteed bandwidth to every node